louarn-rous/conlang/README.md

 # Ižter

-Ižter (localized in English as 'Ijter') is a constructed language with no specific purpose.
+Ižter (localised in English as 'Ijter') is a constructed language with no specific purpose.
 It is synthetic, fusional and mildly inflected.
 It utilises SVO (Subject-Verb-Object) word order.

 1. [Alphabet](#Alphabet)